What’s New for 2024 Tax Returns:

 CANADIAN POST-SECONDARY EDUCATION:

-Tuition fees paid to accredited post-secondary schools and reported on a Tuition Tax Credit form (T2202A) are claimable.
+Tuition fees paid to accredited post-secondary schools and reported on a Tuition and Enrolment Certificate and Summary, also known as form T2202A, are claimable.
 The credit must first be claimed by the student and then, to the extent the deduction is not needed by the student, the remainder may be transferred to a parent/grandparent or spouse to a maximum transfer of $5,000 annually.
+Ensure your student signs the back of the tuition tax receipt indicating to whom they wish to transfer the deduction.
+Students must also file a tax return of their own, reporting the transfer.

-Tuition fee tax receipts are available directly from your educational institution and are required for tax filing.
+Form T2202A is available directly from your educational institution (usually found within the student’s online account) and is required for tax filing.

 FOREIGN POST-SECONDARY EDUCATION: